The Buckeye chicken is a special and tough breed. Many people who raise chickens really like this breed.

 4. Feeding

-Chickens that lay eggs need a good food.
+Chickens that lay eggs need good food.
 Feed them with chicken feed that has 16-18% protein.
 This will give them all the nutrients they need.

 Don’t just give them chicken feed all the time.
 Give them fresh fruits and veggies too.
 But don’t give too much.
 Some foods can make them sick.